-• Transactions of "major importance", defined as those exceeding a specific quantitative threshold (established at 5%) as applied to: (i)

-Three significance indices, based on the data reported in the Group's consolidated financial statements, which take into account the equivalent-value of the transaction, the assets of the transaction's target entity, and the liabilities of the entity acquired in the event of transactions that fall within the scope of application of RPT Regulation; and (ii) Two significance indices, based on data regarding

-BancoPosta's regulatory capital, which take into account the equivalent-value of the transaction and the assets of the entity that is the target of the transaction, in the event of transactions that fall within the scope of application of Supervisory Provisions for Banks.
-If such transactions do not by law or under the Company's bylaws fall under the powers attributed to the Shareholders' Meetings, they must necessarily be examined and approved by the Board of Directors;

-- Transactions of "lesser importance", defined negatively as transactions other than those of "greater importance" and those of "a minimal amount".
-If such transactions do not by law or under the Company's bylaws fall under the powers of Shareholders' Meetings, they shall be examined and approved according to the current corporate structure of how powers are organized; - Transactions involving a "minimal amount", i.e., involving an equivalent-value that falls below specific thresholds, differentiated according to the specific kind of related parties with which such transactions are carried out.
-Transactions involving a "minimal amount" are excluded from the scope of the procedure's application, with no prejudice to the obligation to periodically inform the Related Parties Committee thereon.
+- transactions of greater importance, defined as those exceeding a specific quantitative threshold (established at 5%), as applied to (i) three significance indices, based on the data reported in the most recent consolidated statement of financial position or, exclusively for the value significance ratio, if greater than consolidated shareholders' equity, valued on the basis of the capitalisation of the company recognised at the close of the last trading day included in the reference period of the most recently published periodic accounting document, which take into account in particular the value of the transaction, the capital assets of the entity concerned in the transaction and the liabilities of the acquired entity, in the case of transactions falling within the scope of application referred to in the CONSOB Regulation, and (ii) two significance indices, (based on data regarding Poste Italiane own funds and BancoPosta's Ring Fenced Capital assets), which take into account the equivalent-value of the transaction and the assets of the entity that is the target of the transaction, in the event of transactions that fall within the scope of application of Supervisory Provisions for Banks.
+If such transactions do not by law or under the Company's Articles of Association fall under the powers attributed to the Shareholders' Meetings, they must necessarily be examined and approved by the Board of Directors; - transactions of "lesser importance", defined negatively as transactions other than those of "greater importance" and those of "a minimal amount".
+If such transactions do not by law or under the Company's Articles of Association fall under the powers of Shareholders' Meetings, they shall be examined and approved according to the current corporate structure of how powers are organized; - transactions involving a "minimal amount", i.e., involving an equivalent-value that falls below specific thresholds, differentiated according to the specific kind of related parties with which such transactions are carried out.
+Transactions involving a "minimal amount" are excluded from the scope of the procedure's application, with no prejudice to the obligation to annually inform the Related and Connected Parties Committee thereon.
+The following are not considered transactions of minimal amount: (i) transactions involving the sale of real estate if carried out on non-market terms, but taking into account transactions governed by specific rules; (ii) judicial or extra-judicial settlement agreements.

-In order to enable the Related Parties Committee to express an advance reasoned opinion on Poste Italiane's interest in carrying out transactions with related parties and connected parties, as well as on the advantageousness and substantive propriety of the associated conditions and the non-existence of any abnormal conditions, the RPT Guidelines set out differentiated procedures depending on the relevance of the operations considered on a case-by-case basis.
+In order to enable the Related and Connected Parties Committee to express an advance reasoned opinion on Poste Italiane's interest in carrying out transactions with related parties and connected parties, as well as on the advantageousness and substantive propriety of the associated conditions and the non-existence of any abnormal conditions, the RPT Guidelines set out differentiated procedures depending on the relevance of the operations considered on a case-by-case basis.
 More specifically:

-- For transactions of "lesser importance", it envisages that appropriate information on the different parties involved in the transaction be provided to the Related Parties Committee suitably in advance of the date scheduled for the committee to issue its opinion; - For transactions of "greater importance", it envisages that the Related Parties Committee further be involved at the negotiation and due diligence stages, receiving prompt and complete reports, and are empowered to request information from and make comments to the Chief Executive Officer and the persons in charge of conducting negotiations or due diligence.
+- For transactions of lesser importance, it envisages that complete and appropriate information on the different parties involved in the transaction be provided to the Related and Connected Parties Committee suitably in advance of the date scheduled for the Committee to issue its opinion; - For transactions of "greater importance", it envisages that the Related and Connected Parties Committee (i) be promptly involved at the negotiation and due diligence stages, receiving up-to-date and complete reports; and (ii) is empowered to request information from and make comments to the function proposing the transaction and the persons in charge of conducting negotiations or due diligence.